-If you know me, you know I love ribbon and I especially LOVE Tim Holtz Crinkle Ribbon.
-I call products like Crinkle Ribbon “Blank Canvases” because they are so easy to make them any color I want.
+If you know me, you know I love ribbon and I especially love white seam binding type ribbon.
+I call products like it “Blank Canvases” because they are so easy to make them any color I want.
 I don’t need to buy ribbon in every color when I can color it so easily with dyes, inks, and paints that I have in my crafty stash.
-Crinkle ribbon is my go-to ribbon for just that reason!
+Today I want to share a simple technique to turn plain ribbon into amazing edge dyed ribbon.

 If you are a fan of Crinkle Ribbon like me, you already know how easy it is to color with Distress Inks, Stains, Spray Stains, and Paints.
 You can also use other inks and paints like Dylusions, Dina Wakely Media, and Ranger Basics.
 Today I want to share another option for coloring ribbon that you may not have thought of… Distress Markers!